Since this review was published, newer models have been released.

 An accessory I loved that comes provided with the Pro 7000 but not the Genius is the Smart Wireless Guide.
 Essentially a portable clock and timer that shows your cleaning mode, how well you are brushing (via a smiley or sad face and star rating) and how long you have been brushing for.

 Powered by 2 AA batteries it could sit on a shelf or attach to a wall with an adhesive pad and was a small unobtrusive addition to the kit that worked well.
 It does nothing more than what the app does, but I believe a very convenient solution to encourage better cleaning when the app is not in use.
 Sadly it is not included with the Genius.

-As a moulded brush with a virtually all in one design, maintenance is not simple on this brush other than a rinse and a wipe.
-However it should not really be required.
+As a molded brush with virtually an all in one design, maintenance is not simple on this brush other than a rinse and a wipe.
+However, it should not really be required.
 Should something go wrong, there is as standard a 24 month warranty is provided with the Genius Pro 8000.
 This covers the battery too.

-- Black colour option for brush, yet only White brush heads
+- Black color option for brush, yet only White brush heads

 - Thicker than many of the Pro series, but comfortable to hold